cartagenae/X_Walk/README.md

 <img width="248" alt="x_walk" src="https://user-images.githubusercontent.com/6395465/59654061-6551a380-9149-11e9-8e5e-6756ac522262.png">

-Automatically rename your files documented on your excel spreadsheet
+Automatically rename your files documented on your excel spreadsheet.
+Useful if you have thousands of files stored in your file system that you wish to rename.

 ## Overview